nirumand/takeaway/event_service/README.md

 The EventService provides service to REST controller and communicates with *EventRepository* for retrieving events.
 The KafkaService listens to *message broker* in order to consume events.
 Any message published in the configured topic will be processed.
 The Processing of events consists of validating and parsing the structure of a event as a *BusinessEvent* and finally persisting to the configured database.
+- Repository: Is responsible for persisting and retrieving an event or a list of events.
+- Model: Is the main entity persisted into the database.
+In this service, the only entity is *BusinessEvent*.
+- Configuration Files: Application is configurable using *application.yml* file.
+For each profile, there exists a configuraiton filie which are located under *resources* folder.